 Developed over forty years ago, Summer Compass is a six-week, July-August academic experience that offers its participants a balance of classroom project-based academics, outdoor activities, and local excursions.
 The program brings together students with diverse abilities, cultures, and languages to build a community of summer scholars, incorporating inquiry and exploration to enhance learning both in and out of the classroom.

-Each year the team picks a theme to explore, such as Summer Olympics or Celebrate Cambridge.
+Each year the team picks a theme to explore, such as Summer Olympics or 2018's "Compass Goes Green."
 This setting fosters an environment of learning and growth at every level.
 The goal for all students is for them to enter school in the fall with a renewed confidence in their abilities and a readiness to learn.
 If you would like to know more about doing your student teaching in Summer Compass, contact the Field Placement Office.